StarCraft (video game): Multiplayer

 Multiplayer on StarCraft is powered through Blizzard Entertainment's Battle.net Internet service.
 Through this, a maximum of eight players can compete in a variety of game modes, including simply destroying all other players (which may be competitive, as in Ladder play, or non-ranked, as in melee play), to king of the hill and capture the flag objective-based games.
 In addition, the game incorporates a variety of specialized scenarios for different types of game, such as simulating a football game, using the Terran hoverbike unit to conduct a bike race, or hosting a Zerg hunting competition.
-StarCraft is also one of the few games that include a spawn installation, which allows for limited multiplayer.
+StarCraft is also one of the few games that includes a spawn installation, which allows for limited multiplayer.
 It must be installed from a disc, and requires a product key to work just as the full version does.
 However, one product key can support up to eight spawned installations with access to Battle.net.
 Limitations of a spawned installation include the inability to play single-player missions, create multiplayer games, or use the campaign editor.
 Newer releases of the game available through Battle.net or discs that include the Windows Vista label don't support the spawn installation.